-Criteria Indicators / Guidance Citteria The JE is responsible for assessing and documenting compliance at the level of Group managers and Individual Producers.
-4.7 Where it can 4.7.1 (C) A mutually agreed procedure for identifying people entitled to be demonstrated compensation is in place. that local peoples have legal, 4.7.2 (C) A mutually agreed procedure for calculating and distributing fair customary or user rights, they are compensated for compensation (monetary or otherwise) is in place and documented and made available to affected parties. any agreed land 4.7.3 Communities that have lost access and rights to land for plantation acquisitions and relinquishment of expansion are given opportunities to benefit from plantation development. rights, subject to their free, prior Guidance for the JE: and informed JE in consultation with the stakeholders and with the approval of the consent and negotiated government is responsible to develop guidelines on procedures RE indicator 4.7.1 and 4.7.2. agreements.
+Criteria Indicators / Guidance The JE is responsible for assessing and documenting compliance at the level of Group managers and Individual Producers.
+4.7 Where it can 4.7.1 (C) A mutually agreed procedure for identifying people entitled to be demonstrated compensation is in place. that local peoples have legal, 4.7.2 (C) A mutually agreed procedure for calculating and distributing fair customary or user compensation (monetary or otherwise) is in place and documented and made rights, they are available to affected parties. compensated for any agreed land 4.7.3 Communities that have lost access and rights to land for plantation acquisitions and expansion are given opportunities to benefit from plantation development. relinquishment of expansion are given opportainties to benefit non plantation development. rights, subject to Guidance for the JE: their free, prior and informed JE in consultation with the stakeholders and with the approval of the consent and government is responsible to develop guidelines on procedures RE indicator negotiated 4.7.1 and 4.7.2. agreements.
 The JE is responsible for assessing and documenting compliance at the level of Group managers and Individual Producers.
 The JE is responsible to assess and document compliance that every producer shares the information, implements the mechanism and keeps proper evidences RE indicator 4.7.3.
-4.8 The right to use the land is demonstrated, and is not legitimately contested by local people who can 4.8.1 Where there are or have been disputes, proof of legal acquisition of title and evidence that mutually agreed compensation has been made to all people who held legal customary, or user rights at the time of acquisition is available and provided to parties to a dispute, and that any compensation was accepted following a documented process of FPIC. demonstrate that 4.8.2 (C) Land conflict is not present in the area of the unit of certification. they have legal, customary or user rights.
-Where land conflict exists, acceptable conflict resolution processes (see Criteria 4.2 and 4.6) are implemented and accepted by the parties involved.
+4.8 The right to use 4.8.1 Where there are or have been disputes, proof of legal acquisition of title the land is and evidence that mutually agreed compensation has been made to all demonstrated, and people who held legal customary, or user rights at the time of acquisition is is not legitimately available and provided to parties to a dispute, and that any compensation was contested by local accepted following a documented process of FPIC. people who can demonstrate that 4.8.2 (C) Land conflict is not present in the area of the unit of certification. they have legal, Where land conflict exists, acceptable conflict resolution processes (see customary or user Criteria 4.2 and 4.6) are implemented and accepted by the parties involved. rights.
 In the case of newly acquired plantations, the unit of certification addresses any unresolved conflict through appropriate conflict resolution mechanisms.
 4.8.3 Where there is evidence of acquisition through dispossession or forced abandonment of customary and user rights prior to the current operations and there remain parties with demonstrable customary and land use rights, these claims will be settled using the relevant requirements (Indicators 4.4.2, 4.4.3 and 4.4.4) 4.8.4 For any conflict or dispute over the land, the extent of the disputed area is mapped out in a participatory way with involvement of affected parties (including neighbouring communities where applicable).
-Guidance for the JE:
+Guidance for the IE. Guidance for the JE: